yfwang27/StatisticsInR_original2016/Statistics2016/Session3_linear_regression.md

 Regression and linear models (4/12)
 =========================================================

-If we only know the Petal.Length, and would like to use this information to predict the Petal.Length
+If we only know the *Petal.Length*, and would like to use this information to predict the *Petal.Length*

 ![plot of chunk unnamed-chunk-17](Session3_linear_regression-figure/unnamed-chunk-17-1.png)
 ***